 For more about the way your genetic results links you into the greater story of humanity and of life on Earth, see my book In Search of Our Ancient Ancestors.

-To have your family tree traced back using records, to find out as much as possible about your individual ancestors up your male and female lines, see here.
+You can have your family tree traced back using records, to find out as much as possible about your individual ancestors up the male and female lines.